2-Day Hakone Itinerary: Exploring Hakone, Mt. Fuji and Beyond

 The Owakudani volcano

-At Owakudani, there are trails around the smelly vents that’ll take you about 30 minutes to navigate, and the geomuseum was a real eye-opener.
+At Owakudani, there are trails around the smelly vents and views of Mount Hakone, which’ll take you about 30 minutes to navigate, and the geomuseum was a real eye-opener.
 It's packed with info, mainly in Japanese, but you’ll still be able to grasp the main info.
 The topographic map of Hakone was a highlight.
 Interestingly, after the 2015 eruption, the area turned into a bit of a dead zone for the local trees but a goldmine for us curious visitors.
-Less trees=more views!
+Fewer trees = more views!

 Tokyo Sushi restaurant in Hakone, Japan